Scroll to the bottom to join our

 When the wind and tornadoes come to tear you down, you will continue to stand.
 The rain will wash away the extra baggage you ‘don’t need.
 Your feet will stay planted where you need them to be.
 All of the years and heavy storms will leave scars to remember for the rest of your life.
 But the scars will remind you of just how strong you were and how strong you are.

-So for now, when you feel weak, I want you to remember this tree, ‘it’s strong roots and how it reaches to the son for strength.
+So for now, when you feel weak, I want you to remember this tree, its strong roots, and how it reaches to the son for strength.

-When you make it across the flood waters, do stand tall to reach the sunshine that will help you grow.
-At first, it will be small rays of light until one day you will see the sun shining bright in your eyes.
+When you make it across the floodwaters, do stand tall to reach the sunshine that will help you grow.
+At first, it will be small rays of light until one day you will see the sun shining bright in front of your eyes.
 Deep inside of your heart, you do have what it takes to face the world ahead.

 I felt like this when the hard times came.
-I know you too can make it through because I am living proof of the strength that stands just like this tree.
+I know you, too, can make it through because I am living proof of the strength that stands just like this tree.
 I have many scars and have been through many storms to wash away the old.
 The harshest storm I have ever faced has moved on.
 When I look back, I can see the hand of God and his angel’s presence in my life.